Traffic Ticket Classifications

 Class A Traffic Infractions – Upon conviction for a Class A Traffic Infraction, points are assessed to you driver’s license in accordance with Colorado’s DMV Point System.

 Class B Traffic Infractions – Many Class B Traffic Infractions are zero (0) point charges, and no points will be assessed to your driver’s license.
-A few Class B Traffic Infractions are one or more point charges and the points will be assessed to your driver’s license; however, these points do count toward any driver’s license Point Suspension.
+A few Class B Traffic Infractions are one or more point charges and the points will be assessed to your driver’s license.
+However, these points do count toward any driver’s license Point Suspension.

 What Is The Fine Amount For A Traffic Infraction Ticket?